-Through our partnership with Take 1, we provide fast, accurate transcripts to make even the tightest of deadlines.
+We provide fast, accurate transcripts to make even the tightest of deadlines.

 Transcripts can be used for a wide range of purposes.
 For example, a major national daily newspaper publisher uses us to provide transcripts of press conferences and government meetings.
 The newspaper then leverages those transcripts to support its news coverage, using the text to supplement articles with accurate quotes as well as for its blogs and social media channels.

 A major web services provider also relied on our transcripts to share content in real time with its social media followers.
 A company that organizes an annual conference focusing on the business, entertainment, tech and finance sectors enlisted us for on-site live and online captioning to cover the event.
 The client’s social media teams, eager to share information from the conference as soon as possible, were happy to learn that written transcripts for the event could be available almost immediately.
 As a result, the company was able to use the text to share timely, as-it-happens quotes and conference updates with its online followers.

 Additionally, a major producer of reality television uses us to create pre-production transcripts of recorded video.
 This helps editors choose and segment important portions of the video for production.